Introduced in 1971, the Nikon F2 is a mechanical shutter SLR system camera, made to replace the original Nikon F.

 - Type G – Central 12 mm extra-bright microprism without matte background (cannot assess the depth of field), G1–G4 for specific focal length lenses (switching lenses might necessitate switching the screen too).

-- Type H – Fullscreen extra-bright microprism; also cannot assess the depth of field.
-Four versions, H1–H4 for specific focal length lenses.
+- Type H – Clear Fresnel field with microprism focusing pattern over the entire screen area.
+Four versions, H1–H4, for specific focal length lenses.

 - Type J – Central 4 mm microprism plus 12 mm etched circle.